harun27/radar_sim/README.md

 - Integrated Keyboard controls for the simulation
 - Plot the raw radar signal with the chosen maxima
 - Clustering: Fuse the same target points to one single target.
 DBSCAN was used as a first implementation since it allows clusters in arbitrary shape.
 Further improvements might be to use HDBSCAN* or SDPFC[^tracking_book]
+- Filtering: IMM (Interactive Multiple Model) Estimator was implemented using KF (Kalman Filter) and EKF (Extended Kalman Filter) with 2 motion models for CV (constant velocity) and CT (constant turn)[^cambridge_tracking].
+The Filtering works for a single target for now.
+After Data Association it will be for multiple targets.
+- Data Association: GNN (Global Nearest Neighbor) was implemented.
+Improvement: Use PDA (Proabilistic Data Association) Algorithms

 # Project Structure